Solving the Scattering Problem for Open Wave-Guide Networks, III: Radiation Conditions and Uniqueness: Introduction

-The principal goal of the present paper is to present the Isozaki/Vasy radiation conditions in a form usable for open wave-guides.
+The principal goal of the present paper is to present the Isozaki/Vasy radiation conditions in a form usable for open wave-guide networks.
 Since the channels are concentrated along rays (rather than higher dimensional subspaces), many details in~\cite{Isozaki94,Melrose94,VasyAsterisque} simplify.
 The work of Melrose and Vasy also gives a precise explanation for the nature of the radiation conditions, and explains why Isozaki's conditions suffice.
 We give a brief accounting of their work, but refer to those papers for the detailed technical arguments.
-We also apply these conditions to the solutions obtained in~\cite{EpWG2023_1,EpWG2023_2}, thus showing that they are indeed outgoing and agree with the limiting absorption solutions, whose existence is demonstrated in~\cite{VasyAsterisque}.
+We also apply these conditions to the solutions obtained in~\cite{EpWG2023_1,EpWG2023_2}, showing that they are indeed outgoing and agree with the so-called `limiting absorption solution,' whose existence is demonstrated in~\cite{VasyAsterisque}.

-One important aspect of all of this is that radiation conditions are essentially local at infinity.
+One important aspect consequence of this analysis is that radiation conditions for open wave-guide networks are essentially local at infinity.
 The following language makes this precise.
 Denote by $\overline{\bbR^d}$ the radial compactification of $\bbR^d,$ which adds a boundary point for each direction.
 Altogether we add a unit sphere $S^{d-1}$ consisting of all such asymptotic directions, and thus $\overline{\bbR^d}$ is diffeomorphic to the closed unit ball.
 It is convenient to start with polar coordinates, $r = |x| \geq 0$, $\omega = x/|x| \in S^{d-1}.$ Setting $\rho = 1/r$ gives coordinates, $(\rho,\omega),$ near $\pa\overline{\bbR^d}$ with